Tutorial · Try Catscope

 mkdir jar proxy

-A safe wallet controls how much your bot can spend and under what conditions.
+A safe wallet (a jar) controls how much your bot can spend and under what conditions.

 cd jar